kk17m/SDD-Spectrometer-Simulation/README.md

 # SDD-Spectrometer-Simulation
-A Monte Carlo simulation code of silicon drift detectors (SDDs) for X-ray fluorescence and spectrometry applications.
+A Monte Carlo simulation code of silicon drift detectors (SDDs) for X-ray fluorescence (xrf) and spectrometry applications.
 The simulation includes energy-dispersive photon counting detectors intended for spectrometry and molecular imaging.
 The detector is based on the Amptek XR100 FastSDD X-ray detector (Amptek Inc., Bedford, MA, USA).

 -------------------------------------------------------------------

- This simulation code implements a silicon drift detector (SDD) for x-ray fluorescence and spectrometry applications.
+ This simulation code implements a silicon drift detector (SDD) for xray fluorescence (xrf) and spectrometry applications.
+The simulation code uses the Geant4 toolkit.
 The detector parameters are based on Amptek XR100 FastSDD X-ray detector (Amptek Inc., Bedford, MA, USA).
 This code is free to use, share, and modify.

  Author: Kunal Kumar (kunal.kumar@ovgu.de)